-Pick Me Up (and hold me tight) is an invitation for collective listening, experienced through public pay-phones across Leeds.
+Pick Me Up (& hold me tight) was an invitation for collective listening, experienced through public pay-phones across Leeds.

-Created by award-winning theatre and digital art company ZU-UK in response to rising suicide rates across the country, Pick Me Up (and hold me tight) is an audio event which measures how good at listening we really are.
+Created by award-winning theatre and digital art company ZU-UK in response to rising suicide rates across the country, we made all the working phone boxes in Leeds ring daily.

-Pick Me Up (and hold me tight) by ZU UK.
+Pick Me Up (& hold me tight) by ZU UK.
 Commissioned by Compass Festival.

-Many thanks to Mind in Camden for their support in the creation of the pilot of this project, the crowdfunders who made the research and development possible and to our team of volunteers who helped audit all the telephone boxes in Leeds.
+Many thanks to Mind in Camden for their support in the creation of the pilot of this project, the crowdfunders who made the research and development possible, to local artist Kevin Lycett and to our team of volunteers who helped audit all the telephone boxes in Leeds.